wenhuchen/Table-Fact-Checking/README.md

       ]
       ```
       This file is directly fed into run.py to search for program candidates using dynamic programming, which also contains the tsv files neccessary for the program ranking algorithm.

+3. Latent Program Search Algorithm

+    We use the proposed latent program search algorithm in the paper to synthesize the potential candididate programs which consist with the semantics of the natural language statement.
+This step is based on the previous generated "preprocessed.json".
+The search procedure is parallelized on CPU cores, which might take a long time.
+Using a stronger machine with more than 48 cores is preferred.
+In our experiments, we use 64-core machine to search for 6 hours to obtain the results
+    ```
+      python run.py --synthesize
+    ```
-    - all_programs: this folder contains the searched intermediate results for different statements, we save the results in different files for different statements, the format of intermediate program results looks like:
+    We will save the searched intermediate results for different statements in the temporary folder "all_programs", we save the results in different files for different statements, the format of intermediate program results looks like:
       ```
       [
         csv_file,